huynguyen-and-friend-projects/smoldb/doc/dev-env.md

 ### For Windows system
 > [!IMPORTANT]
-> Due to limited resources, Windows support is not currently considered.
+> Due to limited resources, Windows support isn't currently considered.
 At best, run using WSL2
 >

 - Set up WSL2 with your favorite Linux distro.
-- Then, follow one of the setups listed above.
+- Then, follow one of the setups listed preceding.